kristyh32/hotel/design-activity.md

 8) B definitely adhered to the single responsibility principle better.

 9)B is definitely more loosely coupled as well since it eliminated Order knowing so much about its neighbors.

+Hotel:

+One of the places where a class takes on too much is Hotel Booker showing rooms that are available in a block.
+It would be better handled in block rather than having booker go through and figure it out based on the specific block selected.
+It would allow for two smaller methods rather than a large one and avoid booker knowing too much about block.